Howard County, Missouri

 - 1979 - Boonslick Bridge, the current bridge over the Missouri River, is opened, improving transportation links in the county.

-This timeline provides a concise overview of the key events in the history of Howard County, Missouri.
+This timeline provides a condensed summary of the historical journey of Howard County, Missouri.